Krabi province

 Krabi (กระบี่ /th/) is a province (changwat) of southern Thailand, on the shore of the Andaman Sea.
 Neighbouring provinces are (from north clockwise) Phang Nga, Surat Thani, Nakhon Si Thammarat, and Trang.
 Phuket province lies to the west across Phang Nga Bay.
 Krabi town is the seat of the provincial government.

+The province is one of Thailand's principal tourist destinations, ranking fifth in tourism revenue and receiving about six million visitors a year, most of them between November and April.
+Its coast and islands, among them Ko Lanta and Ko Phi Phi, carry rock art and rockshelter deposits reaching back tens of thousands of years.